The benefits of entering The Princess Royal Training Awards

 For us, it is recognition that we have met a high standard, a quality standard; it’s a prestigious award and it’s an excellent benchmark for us and others as well.
 And going through the process has also been extremely valuable.
 It encouraged us to reflect upon what we do well, where we have been, where we are at now and where we can go moving forwards” – 2021 recipient

-I can speak from personal experience when I say they have a friendly support team in place and lots of ways to support you throughout the whole process.
+I can speak from personal experience when I say there is a friendly support team in place and lots of ways to support you throughout the whole process.
+Applicants can join in-person and virtual support workshops and ‘tea and chat’ sessions, connect with the team through webchat and even get feedback from Assessors on a draft application!

-For more information why not join the March virtual support workshop or tea and chat session to find out more?: https://www.princessroyaltrainingawards.com/help-and-support/
+For more information why not join a virtual support workshop or tea and chat session to find out more?: https://www.princessroyaltrainingawards.com/help-and-support/

 Becki